 - Nonsecure data disposal practices

-Damages Available in a Data Breach or Cyberattack Case
+Damages Available in a Data Breach Lawsuit

+Plaintiffs in such cybersecurity lawsuits may recover damages such as emotional distress, financial losses, and the time and money spent on mitigation.
 Courts and lawmakers have continued to refine how damages are awarded in data breach cases, given the complexity of proving harm.
 Defendants in such cases often argue that even if a breach occurred, there is insufficient evidence showing the plaintiff was significantly harmed to justify compensation.
 To address this, California enacted the California Consumer Privacy Act (CCPA) in 2018, which provides protections for consumers affected by data breaches involving commercial businesses.

 Types of recoverable damages in a data breach case can include: